 - The following routes are not considering time for tourist activities.
 This is “on road” time

 The shortest loop that truly incorporates roads that are worth driving.
 Leaving and entering Ho Chi Minh takes time.
 This route sees the beautiful Cat Tien National Park.
 Takes us on a remote mountain road connecting the highlands of Bao Loc back down to the coast, and back up to HCM on the quietest route into the city.

 Day 1: Head out of Ho Chi Minh and towards Cat Tien.
 To properly exit HCM takes around 2 hours.
 A quick and simple exit puts us on a nice drive along Dong Nai River.

-Day 3: Lagi back to Ho Chi Minh, there is no pleasurable way to do this drive.
-However, we have time on our side!
+Day 3: The coast back to Ho Chi Minh; there is no pleasurable way to do this drive.

 Day 4 optional: Visit Dambri waterfall and witness one of the biggest waterfalls in Vietnam.
 A tourist trap of over-developed theme park style concrete.
 However an elevator ride down to this amazing waterfall is worth the detour from the route.
 This can be done in an hour or two and connects into Bao Loc.
 A place known to expats as one of the most underrated cities in the country!